Photography Calculators

 field on two cameras with different sensor sizes.
 For example, a

-can be compared to a point and shoot camera like the Canon G9
+can be compared to a compact camera like the Canon G12

-needs a shorter focal length to achieve the same field of view
+sensors need shorter focal length lenses to achieve the same field of view

-as the DSLR, and does not need to stop down nearly as much as the
+as the DSLR, and do not need to stop down as much as the DSLR to achieve

 This calculator also computes the maximum number of megapixels that the sensor can contain before becoming diffraction limited.
 In other words, for any given aperture and sensor dimension (in millimeters), this calculator computes the number of megapixels at which the system becomes diffraction limited...the point beyond which adding more megapixels to the sensor is futile, because those extra pixels do not resolve any more detail.
 Note: This calculation is based on a wavelength of green light (510 nanometers, approximately in the middle of the visible spectrum), and the Rayleigh criterion for calculating when objects are said to be "just resolved".
 More details about this here and here.